jlynch25/ShinDig-Flutter/README.md

-# first
+# ShinDig

-A new Flutter project.
+A Flutter project, With Restful APIs.

 ## Getting Started